 As many of you can relate we can’t always read but when we do these are the books on the subject of bipolar that we would recommend.
 This is for people with the diagnosis mainly.
-If your a person effected by another’s diagnosis check out our section just for support people.
+If your a person affected by another’s diagnosis check out our section just for support people.

 The Disordered Mind